ProdigiousLA/front-end-coding-standards/README.md

 ## Thanks

-Our coding standards are based in best practices learn by our developers and the standards shared by the community through the years.
+Our coding standards are based in best practices learned by our developers and the standards shared by the community through the years.
 Special thanks to:

   - [https://github.com/styleguide](https://github.com/styleguide)
   - [https://github.com/airbnb/javascript](https://github.com/airbnb/javascript)